MENU

 Summary

-Sound Transit's art page engages passengers with station artworks along the entire Puget Sound transit system.
+Sound Transit's art page engages 41M+ annual passenger experiences with artworks along the entire Puget Sound transit system.
 However, it has been experiencing decreased engagement in navigation time, active users, and views.
-I lead the redesign of the web and mobile site to boost digital presence and engagement of the art program, which directly impacted the experience of millions of daily passengers.

 My Roles